EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/Design Journal.md

 	- potential issue when flashing FPGA of leaving an LED turned on (figure out if this is a problem and how to mitigate)
 - smd LEDs are needed for kalih box whites
 - think about what a swap to a microcontroller would look like (changing the motherboard I believe)

+Apr 22
+- Parts are here it's assembly time, below is the order of steps for assembly
+	- first off is the fpga board (mainboard) this guy needs to have it's battery circuit and boost circuit assembled and tested.
+Then the FPGA can be mounted.
+Some initial digital design work should be done to bringup the FPGA.
+Once this is good to go the switchboard can be tested in conjunction with the mainboard.
+		- to test the battery circuit I think this will just be a trial by fire where I probe the battery leads and attempt to charge
+		- to test the boost a resistive load on the 5V while I probe it with the batteries hooked up should suffice
+	- The header pins on the display need the plastic removed and also need to be realigned.
+	- the USB-C partial pass thru needs to be soldered and fit checked with the rest of the design

+Website modifications
+- Blog post about SF trip and HF0
+- flesh out project section
+	- big wafer and each project is a die on the wafer
+	- just generate 3d models for new ones and make a (vault) for older ones which is just images?
+		- **Motor controller (3d models)**
+		- **clock (3d models)**
+		- **power convertor (3d models)**
+		- calculator (3d models)
+		- bracket bot (3d models)
+		- 380 robot (3d models)
+		- MAG-Z (3d models)
+		- **pong board (3d models)**
+		- FRC (images)
+		- big crete reflow oven (3d models)
+		- fold3r origami system (3d models)
+		- FPGA board on crack for calculator A200T (3d models)
+		- covid-19 ventillator (3d models)
+		- raytracer (3d models?)
+		- cdot board (images)
+		- 2020 cadathon bot (3d models)
+		- roamer (3d models)
+		- 3d printer cleaner (maybe 3d model otherwise image) (probably skip)
+		- plane? (probaby skip this one)
+- flesh out construction site
+	- try using hugo with quartz to run obsidian on the in progress projects
+	- make documentation repo which is shared among projects to make it easier to handle documentation
+	-